creativeprojects/resticprofile/docs/content/schedules/non-root-schedule-in-container.md

 You can schedule your backups with resticprofile by running `crond` inside a container.

-This version shows how to use [supercronic](https://github.com/aptible/supercronic) to run the scheduled backups as a non-root user.
+This configuration uses [supercronic](https://github.com/aptible/supercronic) to run scheduled backups as a non-root user.

 You can create a container with this modified version from the [official image](https://github.com/creativeprojects/resticprofile/blob/master/build/Dockerfile):